airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 This guide will cover the basic steps to troubleshoot when your coms line is not playing nice.

-# Scenario 1: Everything works, but you are precieved very low.
+# Scenario 1: Everything works, but your microphone is perceived very low.

 Depending on your radio one of three things can solve this: